-MS Nursing, Education Domains of Study
+MS Nursing, Education Areas of Study

 The WGU Master of Science in Nursing program content is based on research on effective instruction as well as national standards.
 It provides the knowledge and skills that enable graduates to design, implement, and manage nursing programs as well as effectively teach nursing courses.